dexie/dexie-website/cloud/docs/access-control.md

 In all custom application tables, there are two reserved property names that affect access control:

 - **realmId** - connects the object to a realm, making it visible (synced) for the members in the realm.
 If realmId is not specified, the current user's userID will be used, which is a built-in realmId that each user has.
 However, there are no realm objects representing these built-in realms.
 - **owner** - connects the object to a user that gains full permissions on it.
 Ownership implies access to update and delete the object including changing realmId and owner properties, but it does not imply visibility (sync).
 If a member is removed from a realm, objects connected to that realm that are owned by the user will go out of scope for the user.
 If owner is not specified, it will default to user-ID of the current user.
-If explicitely set to null, it will not have an owner.
+If explicitly set to null, it will not have an owner.

 ## Default Access Control

 In the simplest setup of Dexie Cloud, you do not need to specify anything related to access control.
 All data that one user creates will be private.
 It will sync to the cloud but not visible for any other user.
-This is still a valid use case since the data is continously backed up and possible to access from different devices for the same user.
+This is still a valid use case since the data is continuously backed up and possible to access from different devices for the same user.

 ### Example: Zero config Access Control